 Jiří Kamen (b.
 1951) is a writer, cultural affairs commentator, and the author of radio dramas and documentaries.
 Graduating from Palacký University in Olomouc with an M.A. in Fine Arts, he joined Czechoslovak Radio in 1975.
 In 1989 he became Czechoslovak Radio’s director of programming for literature and drama; from 1991 to 1993 he was the director-general of Radio Vltava.
 With Blanka Stárková, he created the Vltava Weekend Supplement, which won the Quails Prize for journalism and which he directs and hosts to this day.
 Jiří is also the author of several books: A Less than Full Measure of Happiness (poetry), Wandering Horse (a biographical novel), The Other One is Me (a novella in the form of a novel), and It´s All the Cat´s Fault (a humorous novel on „pre-revolutionary“ radio that also touches on the present day).

-NOMINATION FOR THE CZECHIA’S HIGHEST LITERARY HONOUR (2019)
+NOMINATION FOR THE MOST PRESTIGIOUS LITERARY AWARD (2019)

 June 2018, 264 pages